 It means your nervous system isn't discharging as it should.
 A healthy nervous system instinctively works on the feeling of safety.
-If your activation is high (or you have experienced traumas), then discharging may pose a problem.
+If your activation is high (or you have experienced traumas), then releasing pent up energy may pose a problem.

 Not everyone can yawn when someone's around.